futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

 fonts have clean lines (no small strokes attached).
 They create a modern and minimalistic look.

 #### Monospace fonts:
-all letters have the same fixed width.
-They create a mechanical look.
+Fonts where every character has the same width, typically used in code listings.

 #### Cursive fonts:
 imitate human handwriting.